Contractors Can Seek Relief Through The CARES ActPosted by Mike Sanders, AFSB

 I am reaching out to provide resources to guide your small business contractor clients step by step through the new Small Business Administration’s (SBA) loan program, known as the Paycheck Protection Program (PPP loans).
 As a reminder, last week Congress approved a $2 Trillion legislative package (CARES Act) that included provisions to allocate $350 billion for federally-backed loans to support U.S. companies with less then 500 employees.
 The Paycheck Protection Program included as part of the legislative stimulus signed into law last week, is separate from the SBA program’s Economic Injury Disaster Loans (EIDL), which has been available for companies experiencing financial hardship as a result of COVID-19 since early March.

 The U.S. Chamber of Commerce has created a thorough walk-through to help U.S. businesses determine if they are eligible to receive a small business loan, linked here, and also included at the bottom of this email.
 Importantly, this step-by-step guidance provides:

 - What lenders will be looking for in the application process

-- How much companies are allowed to borrow
+- How many companies are allowed to borrow

 - How to seek loan forgiveness

-Companies still interested in applying for the disaster relief loans (EIDL) can find further resources here; however, SBA guidance is directing potential new applicants to the PPP loan portal.
+Companies still interested in applying for disaster relief loans (EIDL) can find further resources here; however, SBA guidance is directing potential new applicants to the PPP loan portal.
 Additionally, we included some frequently asked questions and answers below to address some of the top concerns small business owners have raised as they navigate the options available to them through the SBA loan programs.
-For real time updates from the Chamber of Commerce, including additional information on which lenders are participating in the program, please click here.
-If your small business contractor clients need real time help with a representative of the SBA, please click here to find the closest SBA district office.
+For real-time updates from the Chamber of Commerce, including additional information on which lenders are participating in the program, please click here.
+If your small business contractor clients need real-time help with a representative of the SBA, please click here to find the closest SBA district office.